 What Is Cocaine?

-Normally when we think of drug abuse, the immediate thing that comes to mind is when someone takes drugs every day, several times.
+When we think of drug abuse, the immediate thing that comes to mind is when someone takes drugs several times every day.
 But with cocaine addiction, signs can be ambiguous.
-You do not have to be taking cocaine, or crack cocaine, every day to be addicted to it.
-A sign of addiction is that you’ve tried to cut down or stop but are unable to.
+You do not have to take cocaine, or crack cocaine, every day to be addicted to it.
+A sign of addiction is that you’ve tried to cut down or stop but cannot.
 Any use of cocaine is considered abuse because it is an illegal substance.

 Even when cocaine is a highly addictive drug, one of its main issues is that it may be hard to recognize its addiction.
 For example, craving cocaine, even if the use or need appears every few days, and ignoring the consequences that come with it are signs of an addiction.